justinjaywang/taiwanese-foods/_foods/m.md

 Mántou (*mantou* or *Chinese steamed bun*) is a steamed bread eaten in Chinese cuisine.
 In northern parts of China where wheat, rather than rice, is grown, mantou is a staple food.
 In Taiwan, it is popular as a breakfast food or a portable snack or meal.

-The term "mantou" refers to plain or unfilled buns, while bāozi (*baozi*) is a steamed bun with a savory or sweet filling.
+The term *mantou* refers to plain or unfilled buns, while *baozi* is a steamed bun with a savory or sweet filling.